Skip to content

 TermMeaning in the engine

-Material noteA predeclared subject, answer, ground bass, cantus firmus, variation, or other carrier payload.
+Material noteAn authored subject, answer, ground bass, cantus firmus, variation, or other carrier payload replayed verbatim.
+This is the default generation path.

 Immutable carrierGround bass, passacaglia ground, or cantus firmus.
 These voices are exempt from the ornament pass so the structural line stays recognizable.

-Several checks are skipped when both notes of a pair are immutable material, because the composer cannot rewrite fixed inputs.
+Several checks are skipped when both notes of a pair are fixed Material notes, because the composer cannot rewrite carrier inputs.
 If either side is a generated Compose note, the problem is considered fixable and the rule fires, blaming the Compose side.

 Failure kinds